Call Us Now 0207 030 3364 9am – 9pm | Mon – Sun

 • Desired coverage (not perfection)

-This is why ethical clinics avoid guaranteed results without proper assessment.
+This is why ethical clinics avoid promising exact hair counts without assessment.

 You may notice fewer multi-hair follicular units if you: